-Many have agreed that pancakes are a beautiful choice for breakfast.
-However, they are only delicious and fluffy when they’ve just cooked.
+“How to keep pancakes warm?” is a question that a lot of people have.
+While pancakes are a beautiful choice for breakfast, they are only delicious and fluffy when they’ve just been cooked.
 As soon as they turn cold, pancakes will turn dense and bland.

 What Are The Best Way To Keep Pancakes Warm?